Denbigh School: Present day

 As of September 2023, the school has 1,774 students, with 460 being in sixth form.

 The school gained specialist Technology College in 1997 under the management of Roger Connibear which entitled it to money from the Government to fund its DT facilities, computer rooms, and its further activities - such as Further Maths at A level.

-Mr Anthony Steed took over as Headteacher from September 2024, having previously been Deputy Headteacher.
+Anthony Steed took over as Headteacher from September 2024, having previously been Deputy Headteacher.
 From September 2019, the Head of School was Dr A Frame, with Andy Squires remaining as Executive Headteacher until his death in 2022.
 His predecessor was Sarah Parker in 2014, who took over from Roger Connibear in 2005, who took over from Gillian Parkinson in 1993 - The latter being involved in overseeing the move to Shenley from Cornwall Grove Bletchley.

 In 2007 students from the school won the BBC's national Schools Question Time Competition.
 Students from Denbigh, and from three other winning schools, helped to produce an episode of the show, which was broadcast on 5 July 2007.

 Denbigh School is consistently one of the top performing schools in Milton Keynes and is heavily oversubscribed.